anjali-nelliat/AlphaORACLE/README.md

 ![AlphaORACLE_overview](images/AlphaORACLE_overview.png)

 - In Step 1, individual networks are passed through their own GAT encoders and where network-specific protein features are learned based the network topologies.
 These features are passed through the encoder 3 times to produce protein features which incorporate higher-order neighborhoods.
 These features are then summed to produce integrated protein features which capture topological information across input networks.
+The training loss function attempts to minimize the difference between the input networks and the reconstructions of these networks using the integrated embeddings.

 - In Step 2, the integrated features from yeast and human networks are used to obtain protein-pair representations and combined with 2 additional features from AlphaFold-predicted structures for the protein-pairs predicted structures i.e the AlphaFold interface predicted Template Modeling score (ipTM) and a metric for the average per-contact conservation across the top 3 ranked AlphaFold-Multimer models (avg_n_models).
 These features are concatenated and supplied to a Multi-Layer Perceptron (MLP) for classifying true and false positive PPIs.
 For every protein pair, the output is the probability of interaction.